 https is used by default.

 Connecting to Private Cloud Registry

 Amazon Elastic Container Registry (AWS ECR) is supported: specify the AWS region and your AWS Security Credentials when configuring the connection.

 To connect to an insecure registry:

-Configure all TeamCity agents where Docker is installed to work with insecure repositories as stated Docker documentation.
-This is sufficient to allow the connection to the private registry over http.
+Configure all TeamCity agents where Docker is installed to work with insecure repositories as stated in the Docker documentation.
+This is sufficient to allow the connection to the private registry over HTTP.

 To connect to an insecure registry over HTTPS with a self-signed certificate, in addition to the step above, import the self-signed certificate to the JVM of the TeamCity server as described here.
 You can consult the Docker documentation on using self-signed certificates.